 Successful applicants will be notified by March 31, 2019.

 If your application is successful, you will need to sign a grant agreement with the terms and conditions for the funding and submit the midterm (if applicable) and final reports by the relevant deadlines.

 All applications will be assessed according to the following criteria:

 The extent to which the proposed project:

-- aligns with one or more of Status of Women's 3 priority areas
+- aligns with one or more of the ministry's priority areas

 - responds to a demonstrated need in Alberta